In Person (Ike & Tina Turner album)

 In Person is a live album by Ike & Tina Turner and their backing vocalists the Ikettes.

 It was released on Minit Records in 1969.

 Recording and release

 In Person was recorded at Basin Street West in San Francisco.
 The album peaked at No. 142 on the Billboard 200 chart and No. 19 on the R&B albums chart.
 An edited version of "Respect" was released by Liberty Records as a single in France in 1970.

 Critical reception

-The album received positive critical reception.
+The album received positive reviews.
 Record World magazine chose the album as a Pick of the Week: "Ike and Tina Turner and the Ikettes 'In Person' is always an electrifying experience and the package at hand proves it."